DV Court Support Volunteer

 - The communities the City Attorney’s Office serves are very diverse.
 Acceptance of and willingness to provide assistance to all victims is required.

-- VSVs should have excellent organizational skills, the ability to exercise independent judgment and work well under pressure with a minimum of supervision.
+- DVCSVs should have excellent organizational skills, the ability to exercise independent judgment and work well under pressure with a minimum of supervision.
 Personal initiative and sound judgment are required.
 Applicants should possess excellent interpersonal skills and telephone presence, be capable of multi-tasking, and paying close attention to detail.

 - Volunteers that reflect the diversity of the community are highly desired.